gofynd/fdk-client-java/documentation/platform/CONFIGURATION.md

-Get level data for integration
+Get level data for integration for current company

 *Returned Response:*